 - Cut your toenails regularly.

-- Wear slippers or shoes to protect your feet from injury – remember you might not feel any pain if you step on something sharp.
+- Wear slippers or shoes to protect your feet from getting injured – remember you might not feel any pain if you step on something sharp.

 - Wear socks or tights to prevent blisters.